 How to improve price floor guidance

 OpenRTB 2.6 was a major step forward in the capabilities it affords media owners, buyers, and ad tech providers.
 Index was heavily involved in defining these guidelines in partnership with the IAB Tech Lab and a number of industry leaders.
-As we move into 2023 and begin to evaluate the next version of OpenRTB, it’s time to focus on optimising price floors to improve win rates, reduce wasted bids, and improve overall efficiency.
+As we evaluate future versions of OpenRTB, it’s time to focus on optimising price floors to improve win rates, reduce wasted bids, and improve overall efficiency.

 Price floors in OpenRTB 2.6 and previous versions are specified at the BidRequest.imp level.
 We propose several changes to how price floors are specified to give media owners the ability to price their goods based on duration, format, and size within one unified bid request.

-As part of this work and our continued commitment to improve, we’ll be submitting a proposal to the IAB’s Programmatic Supply Chain Working Group for an OpenRTB enhancement, including recommendations for:
+As part of this work and our continued commitment to improve, we’ve submitted a proposal to the IAB’s Programmatic Supply Chain Working Group for an OpenRTB enhancement for video and audio durations.